 How do we know we’re indwelt?
 We’re fruity.

 Many Christians, who understand neither what indwelling or Spirit baptism means, mix the two of them up and claim they’re one and the same.
 Really, they get a lot of things wrong about the Spirit.
 It’s no wonder: They don’t do any of the things the Spirit came to us to empower us to do.
 No prophecy.
 No miracles.
 Not even fruit.
 We’ve no proof they even have the Spirit in the first place.
 Oh, they think they do, ’cause they believe really hard.
 But belief ain’t proof.
 Fruit is proof.

 If the Holy Spirit is really in us, really living in there, really rooting around and fixing our lives, really making us more like Jesus, we oughta see him at work.
 Doesn’t always have to be something supernatural.
-In fact don’t look for miracles; they’re fairly easy to fake.
+In fact don’t look for miracles; they’re fairly easy to fake, as any stage magician can demonstrate.
 Look for fruit, which despite how often Christians try to fake it, is still much harder to fake.
 Look for fruit of the Spirit.
 If we lack it—the real thing—it’s a good bet we lack the Spirit.

 The Latter-Day Saints teach if you wanna know you’re saved, just pray really hard.
 And the Spirit will give you a warm tingly burning sensation (which you totally did not psyche yourself into feeling; they promise) which is likewise the Spirit’s proof you’re saved and that everything Mormons teach is true.
-Christians will laugh at that one, but we’ll still do that “write down when you said the sinner’s prayer” stunt as if it’s better.
+Christians will laugh at that one, but we’ll still advise newbies to “write down the date you said the sinner’s prayer”—as if that’s any better.